amplience/dc-extension-automatic-alt-text-docs/README.md

 - Ability to manually create alt text or edit in Dynamic Content
 - Ability to use a brand voice for generated alt text

+> Note: For all modes, this extension will allow the user to assign a locale when creating a content item <u>**prior to saving**</u> that will update the values of the default alt text to be that of the assigned locale.

 ## User Guide

 This section describes how to use this extension from a user perspective in the CMS (Dynamic Content).